+GRADUATE PROGRAMS

-GRADUATE PROGRAMS Master's Degree Programs
+Master's Degree Programs

-Programs for master's degrees are offered in Business (MBA with concentrations in Accounting, Finance, International Business, Management, and Marketing), Education (MA with concentrations in License Completion, TESOL, Special Education, Educational Administration, and General Professional Development), Marriage and Family Therapy (MS), Nursing (MS with concentrations in Nursing Administration and Nursing Education), and Religious Studies (MA).
+Programs for master's degrees are offered in Business (MBA with concentrations in Accounting, Finance, International Business, Management, and Marketing), Accountancy, Education (MA with concentrations in ESL, Special Education, Educational Administration, General Professional Development, and Reading), Marriage and Family Therapy (MS), Nursing (MS with concentrations in Nursing Administration and Nursing Education), and Religious Studies (MA).
+Concentrations within the MA Education program may also be taken as standalone licensures, with the exception of General Professional Development.